 This is far-future SF, not cyberpunk, but the wired Netsphere and its offshoot shadow realms are loosely based on William Gibson’s cyberspace.
 Humanity being cut off by its own DRM scheme resembles Case’s nerve-burning fall in Neuromancer (1984).
 As it is to Case, the Net in Blame is numinous, pulling double duty as something like the restored land of Nausicaä of the Valley of the Wind (1982).
 The biomechanical designs range from the organic futurism of Katō Naoyuki’s paintings to the Freudian-Jungian horrors of H. R. Giger and Alejandro Jodorowsky, but Blame is coldly chaste; there is no sex.
 The greyscale urban perspectives far outdo Moebius’s more nostalgic The Long Tomorrow (1976).
 For all its flaws, Blame is a considerable improvement upon the themes and motifs of The Night Land (1912).

 The terseness of Blame may have helped it age with more dignity than most actual cyberpunk set in the nearer future.
 More developed characters might have been a distraction from its symbolism, but I don’t think so.
 I also don’t think a normal amount of exposition would have hurt Blame, unless of course the author’s true intentions were bad.
 Certainly, some of what is said is bad: A literal gene, being duplicated in every cell, would make a terrible private key for authentication.
 I do think the Dyson-sphere interpretation is more beautiful than what is actually said on the page.
-In that interpretation, I consider this a major work in the subgenre of post-post-scarcity apocalypses: The story of a “man” literally walking, perhaps from somewhere near Earth, out past the hole left in the City by the absence of Jupiter, with no chance of fully grasping that vastness.
+In that interpretation, I consider this a major work in the subgenre of post-post-scarcity apocalypses: The story of a “man” literally walking, perhaps from somewhere near Earth, out past the hole left in the City by the absence of a consumed Jupiter, with no chance of fully grasping that vastness.
 Ultimately, it is a powerful and unique creative effort.

 Seen in 2020.